mondaycom/monday-code-quickstarts/quickstart-node/SETUP.md

 5. Create a new build and set the project's exposed URL in the "Base URL" field.
    You can use
-   Monday's [tunneling service](https://developer.monday.com/apps/docs/command-line-interface-cli#mapps-tunnelcreate) to expose your local server txo the internet.
+   Monday's [tunneling service](https://developer.monday.com/apps/docs/command-line-interface-cli#mapps-tunnelcreate) to expose your local server to the internet.
    This step is temporary and will be replaced with the URL of your app in monday code.

 ### Setting authorization URL